phantomaton-ai/aniheim/DESIGN.md

     *   `poses`: (Object) A map where keys are pose names (e.g., `'idle'`, `'walking'`, `'surprised'`) and values are artwork data (see below) or functions returning artwork data.
 Can potentially reference/extend a base pose library.
     *   `getArtworkData(poseName, expressionName)`: (Function) Takes pose and expression names (expression might modify base pose data), returns artwork data structure.
 Allows dynamic artwork generation if needed.
 *   **Trace:** `SPEC: 🧑‍🎨 Character Representation`, `SPEC: 🗣️ Voice Performance`

+/comment(user:woe) {
+    Let's actually do characters as Markdown files too, it'll make it easier to simply describe them.
+We also don't want poses to be character-specific; let's have a pose library we can reuse across characters (maybe a separate section and file type?)

+    Voice is good; let's just have a `/voice(settings=voice.json) { Semantic description of a voice }` directive that we use to define that.
+Again, this can be rendered using the if-file-exists approach; when it doesn't exist, we'll ask an LLM or something to generate voice settings in that file.

+    Similarly, we should have an `/artwork(renderer=./artwork.js) { Semantic description of character's appearance }`.

+    The name doesn't need its own directive; maybe we infer that from the top-level section title?
+}

 ## 5. Artwork Representation & Rendering 🖼️